Feb 14 - 17, 2026

 Cajun seafood dishes are the star of the show at this Fayetteville restaurant that’s sure to satisfy those Creole cravings!
 Seafood boils are just a standard menu item here, where you’ll also find a range of po-boys, chowders, and fried fish baskets.
 Indulge in oysters on the half-shell or add-on some classic Louisiana sides to round out the experience!

-Other fun options to try: The Ragin’ Cajun at Hammontree’s, Boudin Balls from Southern Food Company, a Catfish Po’ Boy at Bottle Rocket Subs, Pasta Orleans from Cheers at the OPO, or a Fried Shrimp Po’ Boy at Mess Hall 45.
+Other fun options to try: The Ragin’ Cajun at Hammontree’s, Fish & Grits from Mockingbird Kitchen, Cajun Pasta from Southern Food Company, New Orleans BBQ Shrimp from Cheers at the OPO, or a Fried Shrimp Po’ Boy at Mess Hall 45.

 We've Got King Cakes

 It’s not Mardi Gras without a king cake!
 The delectable purple, yellow, and green sweet treat is a classic, and we are fortunate to have the ability to take one home with us right here in Fayetteville.
 Every year, Cafe Rue Orleans becomes a supplier for the most authentic New Orleans king cakes straight from the source.
-There are several flavors to choose from, including classic, praline, and bavarian creme.
+There are two flavors to choose from, praline and cream cheese.
 Local favorite Rick’s Bakery bakes their own version, which is available for purchase by the slice or as a full cake, in full, half, or quarter sheets.

 Louisiana Libations